 Other people think learning continental knitting is easier if you’re good at crocheting.

-Some people say that continental knitting is faster and more efficient than English knitting, which it usually is.
+Some people say that continental knitting is faster and more efficient than English knitting, which it usually is, especially with the knit stitch.
 However, the speed depends on your skill level.

 How Do You Knit Faster In Continental?